purescript/package-sets/CONTRIBUTING.md

 All changes go through pull requests.

+All packages that are included in the set must be either:
+- on the `bower` registry, i.e. `bower i $your-package` must run successfully
+- or listed in the [new-packages] in the `registry` repo.

-All packages that are included here must first be published via `bower` with no exceptions.
-Since there are two distribution methods for packages (the Bower registry and the package sets), we rely on the Bower registry to act as a "central registry of package names" for both methods.
-This prevents divergence in the ecosystem - e.g. having two different codebases for a package called "prelude".
+The bottom line is that we need to prevent divergence in the ecosystem - e.g. having two different codebases for a package called "prelude" - and this means having a "central registry of package names".
+The Bower registry used to be that, but [recently it has stopped accepting package submissions][no-bower], which led to the current situation.
+This will change hopefully soon, as we move to a PureScript-only registry.

 Packages must comply with the following criteria.
 The `pulp` commands listed below are used because they handle most of the work for you:
 - `bower i -p` must run successfully.
   This command installs your dependencies and excludes any 'devDependencies'.
 - _You must use `pulp version` to version your package._
   This guarantees that the tag will start with the `v` prefix.
+- _Your package should be included in the [`purescript/registry`][registry] repo._
+  It should be listed either in [`new-packages.json`][new-packages], or in `bower-packages.json` (for packages living on the Bower registry).
 - _You must use `pulp publish` to publish your package._
-  This command will handle all of the publishing work for you.
+  This command will check that everything is in order, and publish your documentation to Pursuit.

 ## Releases

 A "release" of the package set consists in a *git tag* (i.e. what GitHub calls a release).

 Releases happen quite often (look at the [release history][releases]), and anyone can request a new release at any time, by just [opening an issue][issues].
 This implies that the `master` branch should always be "release ready".

 Releases have the following naming convention: